All our virgin cotton is grown with organic practices that eliminate the use of synthetic pesticides, herbicides and GMO seeds.

 Where We Are

 Patagonia first started using exclusively 100% organic cotton in 1996.
-Later, we also began using recycled cotton, cotton in conversion and Regenerative Organic Certification (ROC) Pilot Cotton.
+Later, we also began using recycled cotton, Cotton in Conversion and Regenerative Organic Certified™ (ROC) Pilot Cotton.

-Farmers who grow their cotton without harmful chemicals reduce their reliance on big agrochemical companies, like Bayer-Monsanto and Syngenta, and reduce the exposure of farmworkers to potentially toxic and carcinogenic compounds.
-Organically farmed cotton employs nature-based solutions to manage pests and build healthy soil, instead of the synthetic pesticides, herbicides, defoliants, fertilizers and GMO seeds used to grow conventional cotton.
-These methods support biodiversity and healthy ecosystems, improve the quality of soil and often use less water.
+Farmers who grow their cotton without harmful chemicals reduce their reliance on big agrochemical companies, like Bayer-Monsanto and Syngenta, and reduce their workers’ exposure to potentially toxic and carcinogenic compounds.
+Organically farmed cotton employs nature-based solutions to manage pests and to build healthy soil, instead of the synthetic pesticides, herbicides, defoliants, fertilizers and GMO seeds used to grow conventional cotton.
+Organic methods support biodiversity and healthy ecosystems, improve the quality of soil and often use less water.

-Compared to conventional cotton, there is a 45% reduction in CO2 emissions and an 87% reduction in water as a result of growing organic cotton.
+Compared to growing conventional cotton, there is a 45% reduction in CO₂ emissions and a 90% reduction in water as a result of growing organic cotton.

-To encourage more farmers to transition to organic cotton, we’ve introduced cotton in conversion, which allows farms growing cotton organically to sell their crop while they are in the process of getting certified.
-Cotton in conversion follows the strict organic certification requirements through a multiyear journey.
-Our support of this crop rewards farmers who are committed to reaching organic cotton certification and helps them stay on the path to organic.
-Our first line of clothes made with cotton in conversion launched in Spring 2020.
+We’ve introduced Cotton in Conversion, which allows farms growing cotton organically to sell their crop while they are still in the process of getting certified.
+Cotton in Conversion follows strict organic certification requirements through a multiyear journey.
+We back this crop to support farmers who are committed to reaching organic cotton certification.
+Our first line of clothes made with Cotton in Conversion launched in spring 2020.

 And to take our commitment even further, we’ve piloted our first crop of cotton on farms working toward the highest standard—Regenerative Organic Certification, which aims to rehabilitate soil, respect animal welfare and improve the lives of farmers.